sw-dreamer/sw-dreamer/README.md

 # 👋 Hi there!
 I'm Woo Seong Wook

-🎓 MSc Student @ University of Portsmouth
+🎓 MSc in [Economic Crime] @ University of Portsmouth

 🎓 B.S. in [Computer and Electronic Systems Engineering] @ Hankuk University of Foreign Studies